-Students who cut classes will receive a zero for work missed or due that day.
+Students who cut classes may receive a zero for work missed or due that day.
 Additional disciplinary action as described below will be taken in all cases of class cutting.

-- First cut of any assigned class per term: two office detentions will be assigned. - Second and subsequent cut(s) of any assigned class: the student is assigned a Saturday School for each class cut.
+- First cut of any assigned class per term: Meeting with Assistant Principal and may result in Office Detention. - Second cut of an assigned class per term: One Office Detention. - Third and subsequent cut(s) of any assigned class: the student is assigned a Saturday School for each class cut.